 What Are the Chances That a Seller Will Have His or Her Seller Account Suspended?

-I believe less than 1% of sellers per year will have their accounts suspended.
+I believe approximately 1.5-2% of sellers per year will have their accounts suspended.

-This is my estimate and not backed by any quantifiable research.
+This is my estimate and not backed by any quantifiable research beyond my own observations.
 If you held a gun to my head and I had to get close, this would be my guess.

 Yes, I know it seems like everyone has their account suspended, but the fact is, that isn’t what is happening.